bhavangowdan/spektra/bestpractices.md

 # Best Practices for Azure Templates

-## 1. Naming Conventions for the Templates
-   While adding the template name we need to ensure that we are following the best practice like which Course/lab and other parmeters which is easy to identify the template.

 ## 1. Naming Conventions for the CloudLabs

 ### A. Naming Conventions for the Templates